YOU ARE HERE: zharth.net / Zharth's Music Log / Week 33 (Vocals)

 Saturday (3/08/08): The Who - Love Reign O'er Me [Quadrophenia, 1973]

-Comments: There have been any number of impressive wailers among the top ranks of classic rock bands (Robert Plant, Ian Gillan, I'm looking at you), but among them all, it is this Who song, the breathtaking (literally) closer to the double album/rock opera Quadrophenia, carried by Roger Daltrey's stirring cries for love that strikes me in the heart the hardest, in regard to the vocals.
+Comments: There have been any number of impressive wailers among the top ranks of classic rock bands (e.g., Robert Plant, Ian Gillan).
+But among them all, it is this Who song - the literally breathtaking closer to the double album/rock opera Quadrophenia, carried by Roger Daltrey's stirring cries for love - that strikes me in the heart the hardest, in regard to vocals.

 Sunday (3/09/08): Johnny Winter - Tobacco Road (Live) [Live At Royal Albert Hall, 1970]